 WHY does it happen during the behavioral section?

 This is pretty easy to understand if you've ever sat in the interviewer's chair for more than about 10 of these.
 Collectively, our team has hosted thousands of interviews.
 Personally, I did probably 500 of them in my past life as an associate director of admissions.
-Paul did dozens upon dozens as an alumni interviewer.
+Paul did dozens upon dozens as a student and alumni interviewer.
 One of our interview gurus did what felt like a million of these on the GSB campus for BCG.
 We KNOW what it feels like to be that person conducting the interview.
 And here's the dirty secret: it's almost impossible to be riveted by one of these behavioral stories.
-During the nuts and bolts section, everything is zipping and moving - your'e talking schools, goals, career paths, motivations, and all the fun stuff that is universal, elemental to the proceedings, and, therefore, interesting.
-Further, you are also discussing the school in question ("so tell me, why School X?") which is of course the best discussion point of all, because both parties have a mutual interest (one person wants to go there and the other loves it enough to either be working there, going there, or volunteering as an alum from there).
+During the nuts and bolts section, everything is zipping and moving - you're talking schools, goals, career paths, motivations, and all the fun stuff that is universal, elemental to the proceedings, and, therefore, interesting.
+Further, you are also discussing the school in question ("so tell me, why School X?") which is, of course, the best discussion point of all, because both parties have a mutual interest (one person wants to go there and the other loves it enough to either be working there, going there, or volunteering as an alum from there).
 However, when you transition to "tell me about a time you led a team," it's just impossible to really care.
 Schools (at a high level) feel they must ask and tease out these qualities, which is fine in theory, but in practice, it doesn't translate to interesting content.
 If I am interviewing you and you start telling me about Deal X and Person Y and Conflict Z, I just do not have a personal stake or interest in any of it.
 So what happens is that the interviewer - who does a bunch of these, remember - starts to drift out during this section.
 They start thinking about what they will have for lunch or how much longer this will be or maybe even the great stuff you were just talking about.
 Regardless of what they fixate on, it's probably not your answer to the question at that moment.
 Therefore, it creates a feeling that the interviewer is disinterested (they are), which creates the feeling that the energy level and dynamic is dipping (it is) ... and that the interviewee is at fault (he or she is not) and that there is something that can be done about it (there is not!).
 And that's where things start to go sideways.

 How does it go sideways?

-An interview goes sideways when the interviewee recognize this shift and tries to respond in an ill-fated attempt to get the magic back.
+An interview goes sideways when the interviewee recognizes this shift and tries to respond in an ill-fated attempt to get the magic back.
 Understand this: you are not going to get the magic back.
 Not yet, at least.
 However, many people - especially Type A personalities - believe everything is within their power, including dazzling an interviewer.
 So what they do is start to talk more.
 And more.
 And more.
 And what they talk more about is details.
 Facts, setup information, tangents.
 They just start piling on information and they turn a 60-second story about a leadership experience into five minutes of rambling.
 More facts and details do not make it more interesting.
 If you have read this post up to this point, you now know that it makes it LESS interesting!
 You are doing the equivalent of taking out your conversational shovel and just digging a deeper and deeper hole.
 And this is when an interview goes from "totally normal and good" to "rough."